g3ar/ZealSearch/README.md

 # ZealSearch
 ## About
 ZealSearch is the [Zeal](http://zealdocs.org/) integration plugin for KTextEditor-based editors(Kate, KWrite, KDevelop, Kile, etc).
+### Features
+- Search selected test in Zeal
+- Configurable tying up docset filters to file extensions
 ## How to install?
 Installation process described for Ubuntu 14.04.
 Required package names and package manager may vary depending of your distro.